dikren/Coursera_DataScienceSpec_GettingAndCleaningData_CourseProject/README.md

 - README.md
    This file.
 It contain information about the work, the files related to this work, how they are related and how they work.
 - CodeBook.md
-   This file contents information about the data and each variable of the data.
+   This file conteins information about the data and each variable of the data.

 ## How to read the tidy data into R.
 tidyData = read.table('tidyData.txt', header = TRUE, sep = ' ')